How Expert Rankings Work

 What is SenseiRanks?

 SenseiRanks is a trust-based ranking platform for the creator economy.
-It ranks agency operators, creators, consultants, and digital educators based on verified client proof, authenticated testimonials, and demonstrated niche expertise — not follower count, audience size, or self-reported claims.
+It ranks agency experts, creators, consultants, and digital educators based on verified client results, authenticated testimonials, and demonstrated niche expertise - not follower count, audience size, or self-reported claims.

 How does SenseiRanks rank experts?

-A trust score is a numerical representation of an operator's current trust signals on the platform.
-It reflects the quality, quantity, and recency of verified proof and testimonials, along with profile consistency and niche relevance.
+Rating is a numerical representation (0-100) of an expert's current trust signals on the platform.
+It reflects the quality, quantity, and recency of verified results and testimonials, along with profile consistency and niche relevance.
 Scores are dynamic and update as new evidence is reviewed.

 How are testimonials verified?